patroni/patroni/docs/replication_modes.rst

 Synchronous mode
 ----------------

-For use cases where losing committed transactions is not permissible you can turn on Patronis ``synchronous_mode``.
+For use cases where losing committed transactions is not permissible you can turn on Patroni's ``synchronous_mode``.
 When ``synchronous_mode`` is turned on Patroni will not promote a standby unless it is certain that the standby contains all transactions that may have returned a successful commit status to client [2]_.
 This means that the system may be unavailable for writes even though some servers are available.
-System administrators can still use manual failover commmands to promote a standby even if it results in transaction loss.
+System administrators can still use manual failover commands to promote a standby even if it results in transaction loss.

 Turning on ``synchronous_mode`` does not guarantee multi node durability of commits under all circumstances.
 When no suitable standby is available, primary server will still accept writes, but does not guarantee their replication.
-When the primary fails in this mode no standby will be promote.
-When the host that used to be primary comes back it will get promoted automatically, unless system administrator performed a manual failover.
+When the primary fails in this mode no standby will be promoted.
+When the host that used to be the primary comes back it will get promoted automatically, unless system administrator performed a manual failover.
 This behavior makes synchronous mode usable with 2 node clusters.

 When ``synchronous_mode`` is on and a standby crashes, commits will block until next iteration of Patroni runs and switches the primary to standalone mode (worst case delay for writes ``ttl`` seconds, average case ``loop_wait``/2 seconds).
 Manually shutting down or restarting a standby will not cause a commit service interruption.
 Standby will signal the primary to release itself from synchronous standby duties before PostgreSQL shutdown is initiated.